 There are no adequate and well-controlled studies with Vimovo in pregnant women.
 Vimovo contains naproxen and esomeprazole magnesium.
 Esomeprazole is the S-isomer of omeprazole.
 Available epidemiologic data fail to demonstrate an increased risk of major congenital malformations or other adverse pregnancy outcomes with first trimester omeprazole use.
 However, starting at 30 weeks gestation Vimovo, as with other NSAID-containing products, should be avoided because NSAIDs can cause premature closure of the ductus arteriosus.
 Animal reproduction studies with naproxen conducted in rats and rabbits at 0.23 and 0.27 times the human systemic exposure showed no evidence of impaired fertility or harm to the fetus.
-Teratogenicity was not observed in animal reproduction studies with esomeprazole magnesium at doses about 57 times and 35 times a human dose of 40 mg (based on body surface area) in rats and rabbits, respectively.
+Teratogenicity was not observed in animal reproduction studies with esomeprazole magnesium at doses about 68 times and 42 times a human dose of 40 mg (based on a body surface area basis for a 60 kg person) in rats and rabbits, respectively.
 However, changes in bone morphology and physeal dysplasia were observed in offspring of rats dosed through most of pregnancy and lactation at doses equal to or greater than approximately 33.6 times an oral human dose of 40 mg (see Animal Data).
 Because of the observed effect at high doses of esomeprazole magnesium on developing bone in rat studies, Vimovo should be used prior to 30 weeks gestation only if the potential benefit justifies the potential risk to the fetus.
 Starting at 30 weeks gestation, if this drug is used, the patient should be apprised of the potential hazard to the fetus.

 Fetal/Neonatal Adverse Reactions